alexmcbride/gcureminder/README.md

 * Handle running operations outside of lifecycle of single page
 * Upgrading service worker when it changes

 The app comprises and front and back end.
 The frontend is pure JavaScript and runs on modern web browsers, although some features such as background sync will only work on Chrome.
 The backend is a Node.js and express app, backed with Mongo DB.
 It serves up the pages initially and then acts as a Restful API exchanging JSON with the browser.
-There is a scheduller that runs every minute and checks for upcoming reminders, that then sends push notifications to be subscribed clients.
+There is a scheduller that runs every minute and checks for upcoming reminders, that then sends push notifications to subscribed clients.

 The app uses the following libraries (all on the backend except for Bootstrap CSS).